-- Variable Wave Plate to Actively Control the Polarization State and/or Phase Delay of Light - Retardance Range - $\bullet~$ 0 nm to λ for LC Retarders with Residual Retardance Compensation - ~30 nm to λ for Uncompensated LC Retarders - · Clear Aperture: Ø10 mm or Ø20 mm - · Low Retardance Uniformity (See Specs Tab for Details) - Compatible with Our LCC25 and KLC101 Voltage Controllers (Sold Separately Below)
+- Variable Wave Plate to Actively Control the Polarization State and/or Phase Delay of Light - Retardance Range - $\circ~$ 0 nm to $\lambda/2$ for LC Retarders with Residual Retardance Compensation - ~30 nm to λ/2 for Uncompensated LC Retarders - Clear Aperture: Ø10 mm or Ø20 mm - Ø10 mm Aperture Available in Mounted or Unmounted Packages - Low Retardance Uniformity (See Specs Tab for - Compatible with Our LCC25 and KLC101 Voltage Controllers (Sold Separately Below)

-Thorlabs' Full-Wave Liquid Crystal Variable Retarders (LCVR) use a nematic liquid crystal cell to function as a variable wave plate.
+Thorlabs' Half-Wave Liquid Crystal Variable Retarders (LCVR) use a nematic liquid crystal cell to function as a variable wave plate.
 The absence of moving parts provides quick switching times on the order of milliseconds (see the Switching Time tab for details).
-AR coatings are available for five wavelength ranges: 350 - 700 nm, 650 - 1050 nm, 1050 - 1700 nm.
-1650 - 3000 nm. or 3600 - 5600 nm (see the Performance tab for transmission and retardance data).
+AR coatings are available for five wavelength ranges: 350 - 700 nm, 650 - 1050 nm, 1050 -1700 nm, 1650 - 3000 nm, or 3600 - 5600 nm (see the Performance tab for transmission and retardance data)

 Thorlabs offers Ø10 mm and Ø20 mm clear aperture sizes.
-Both sizes are available in one of two variable retardation ranges: 0 nm to λ retardation for retarders with residual retardance compensation, and ~30 nm to λ retardation for uncompensated LC retarders.
+Both sizes are available in one of two variable retardation ranges: 0 nm to λ/2 retardation for retarders with residual retardance compensation, and ~30 nm to $\lambda/2$ retardation for uncompensated LC retarders.
 Our compensated retarders integrate a phase compensator made of liquid crystal polymers, which compensate the residual retardation of the LCVR to achieve true zero retardation at a specific driving voltage (see the Performance tab for more information).
-Its structure and principle are described below.
+Its structure and principle are described below

-Our Ø10 mm feature a 1" outer diameter, making them compatible with our Ø1" optics mounts.
+Our Ø10 mm retarders feature a 1" outer diameter, making them compatible with our Ø1" optics mounts.
+Additionally, we offer a special Ø10 mm clear aperture retarder, the LCC1111U-A, which is an unmounted, compact LCVR for OEM and other specialized applications.
 Our Ø20 mm retarders have a 2" outer diameter, providing compatibility with our Ø2" optics mounts.
 Please refer to the Specs tab for suggested compatible mounts.